salekh/agents-workshop-dublin/README.md

 1. Clone the repository:
     git clone https://github.com/yourusername/agents-workshop-dublin.git
 2. Navigate to the project folder:
     cd agents-workshop-dublin

-3. Install dependencies:
-    pip install -r requirements.txt
+To begin working, open the repository on GitHub, click the "Code" button, and select "Open with Codespaces".
+The environment is preconfigured via a devcontainer, so no additional dependency installation is needed.

 ## Using GitHub Codespaces to Run Jupyter Notebooks
 GitHub Codespaces provides a streamlined, cloud-based development environment.
 To get started with Jupyter notebooks in Codespaces:

 1. Open the repository on GitHub and click the "Code" button.
 2. Select "Open with Codespaces" to launch or create a new Codespace.
-3. In the Codespace terminal, install the necessary dependencies:
-    pip install -r requirements.txt
-4. Start the Jupyter Notebook server with the following command:
-    jupyter notebook --ip=0.0.0.0 --no-browser
-5. Use the generated URL to access the notebook interface in your browser.

-This setup allows you to experiment interactively without any local configuration.
+3. The Codespace will automatically set up the environment, including installing dependencies.
+4. Navigate to the Jupyter notebook and try to run any og the cells by clicking on it and pressing Shift + Enter.
+5. This will automatically give you the option to select a kernel.
+Choose the one that matches your environment (in this case, Python 3.10).

 ## Contributing
 Contributions are welcome!
 Please submit issues or pull requests to help improve the project.